Reiki Center of Venice ~ Medical Errors ~ 2 CE's

 - Unfamiliar settings (starting a new job as a health care professional and can’t remember where the supplies, equipments, etc. are).

-A Personal Example Of Hospital Error:
+A Personal Example of a Hospital Error:

 Examples of Medical Errors